 A Family of Food Fans

-My maternal great grandma, Grace Cummings, opened her first café in Wilmore, Kansas in 1923.
-Grace moved her business to Coldwater, Kansas in 1929.
+My maternal great-grandma, Grace Cummings, opened her first café in Wilmore, Kansas, in 1923.
+Grace moved her business to Coldwater, Kansas, in 1929.
 She stayed in business for over fifty years.
-My mom used to say that if she made a pie that didn’t turn out right, she’d throw the the whole thing out.
+My mom used to say that if she made a pie that didn’t turn out right, she’d throw the whole thing out.

 When the sheriff needed to round up a posse, he’d stop there first.

-On the Swedish side of things, my grandmother, Magel, made brownies so hard, my dad often joked about using them to pave the driveway.
-While brownies may not have been her masterpiece, she definitely knew her way around the kitchen.
-When my grandpa’s health was failing, she started going through paper things on the nights I stayed over.
+On the Swedish side of things, my grandmother, Magel, made brownies so hard that my dad often joked about using them to pave the driveway.
+While brownies may not have been her masterpiece, she knew her way around the kitchen.
+When my grandpa’s health failed, she started going through paper things on the nights I stayed over.

-Grandma’s Swedish pancakes, what she termed “French” coffee (coffee with a hefty dose of milk in it), and “Jessica’s Salad,” so named because I ate a ton of it as a kid, were my favorites.
+Grandma’s Swedish pancakes, what she termed “French” coffee (just coffee with a hefty dose of milk in it), and “Jessica’s Salad,” a pasta salad so named because I ate a ton of it as a kid, were my favorites.

 Until I moved out on my own and spent holidays in other places, I didn’t know that there were people out there who weren’t big on stuffing themselves silly at holiday meals, who didn’t linger at the table over dessert, just talking.
 I remember my grandma and aunt conversing in Swedish over coffee and cookies one Christmas (black, exactly how I drink it).

 Anyway, Mom baked well in advance, storing the cookies and bars out of our sight.
 Smart woman.
 Mint Brownies were always at the top of my request list.
 They were three layers of amazing kept in the fridge.
 I wish I could find a pic of the cookie trays at Christmas, so you can see I’m not making it up.
 Of course, my mom wasn’t the only person baking great gads of cookies.

 Another woman routinely boasted to my mother of her mother’s wonderful baking.
-After years of hearing about it, she brought us a generous plate heaped with her mother’s cookies.
+After years of hearing about it (and I mean YEARS), she brought us a generous plate heaped with her mother’s cookies.
 We finally had a chance to try them!
 They were beautiful cookies.
 Just beautiful.
 In the days before Instagram, these would have been Instagrammable.
 They were also terrible.
-Every single one somehow managed a complex flavoring of—nothing.
+Every single one somehow managed a complex flavoring of—absolutely nothing.